 of Comprehension of Animation Logic in Young

 Presented at the 2002

-Society for Animation Studies Conference, Glendale, CA
+Society for Animation Studies Conference, Glendale,

 Note: This paper is intended to

 be read in conjunction with the viewing of a companion

 videotape of student work samples.
 Please contact the

 a copy of the video.